Object copying: Implementation

 Nearly all object-oriented programming languages provide some way to copy objects.
 As most languages do not provide most objects for programs, a programmer must define how an object should be copied, just as they must define if two objects are identical or even comparable in the first place.
 Many languages provide some default behavior.

 How copying is solved varies from language to language, and what concept of an object it has.

 Lazy copy

 A lazy copy is an implementation of a deep copy.
 When initially copying an object, a (fast) shallow copy is used.
 A counter is also used to track how many objects share the data.
 When the program wants to modify an object, it can determine if the data is shared (by examining the counter) and can do a deep copy if needed.

 Lazy copy looks to the outside just as a deep copy, but takes advantage of the speed of a shallow copy whenever possible.
 The downside are rather high but constant base costs because of the counter.
 Also, in certain situations, circular references can cause problems.

 Lazy copy is related to copy-on-write.

+In C++, a lazy copy occurs by default when invoking the copy constructor.